-The UNL Entomology department has a number of outreach kits available to educators (teachers, librarians, Extension, etc.) for check out.
-These can be used to teach a variety of entomological related topics to children of all ages.
+The UNL Entomology department has a number of outreach kits available to educators (teachers, librarians, Extension, etc.) for check out using this web form.
+These kits can be used to teach a variety of entomological related topics to children of all ages.
 Below see a description of the kits we have available.
-If interested in borrowing any of these kits, please fill out this form.

 Note: If you are interested in seeing what each kit contains before checking it out, or reproducing a kit all or in part for your own location instead, click on the kit title links for content guides and associated activities.
 Kits can easily be reproduced with a box or bin and the materials listed here.